chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ### Progressive Web Application (PWA) Support

 Generally, developers are aware of the native JavaScript APIs and polyfills related to PWAs but most are not aware that markup also offers support and must be configured for an implementation.
-The index.html document includes PWA compliant meta and link tags/attributes.

 #### Platform Coverage

-Header tags/attributes cover the following platforms:
+Platform compliant meta tags/attributes covered are:

 * iOS
 * Android/Chrome